joelkoz/generator-signalk-plugin/README.md

 ## Features
-o Jumpstarts plugin development by generating complete project using [SignalKPlugin](https://github.com/joelkoz/signalk-plugin-base) class o Initial scaffolding writes code to subscribe to the most common SignalK data streams o Supports optional front end UI Webapp development using React o Supports optional RESTful API calls to your plugin to retrieve data
+- Jumpstarts plugin development by generating complete project using [SignalKPlugin](https://github.com/joelkoz/signalk-plugin-base) class
+- Initial scaffolding writes code to subscribe to the most common SignalK data streams
+- Generates plugin configuration options to allow end user to change SignalK paths and/or limit data to a specific data source
+- Supports optional front end UI Webapp development using React
+- Supports optional RESTful API calls to your plugin to retrieve data

 ## Usage
 Installing Yoeman and this generator: